Scholarship opportunities that are available through the NCED include:

 Click to download Guidelines for Applicants

-- Ashok Aryal, Curtin University of Technology, Investigation on Fouling of Membranes for Wastewater Treatment and Resuse
+- Ashok Aryal, Curtin University, Investigation on Fouling of Membranes for Wastewater Treatment and Resuse

 - Daniel Clarke, Edith Cowan University, Stand Alone Solar‐Hydrogen Energy System for Remote Areas with Integrated Reverse Osmosis